BolajiAyodeji/Blogposts/ck27y4gzc007ocws12njwqpy2.md

 #### **How do I apply?**

-Applying to GSoD is quite straight forward.
+Applying to GSoD is quite straightforward.
 All you have to do is to:

 * Find an Open Source Organization from the [list of participants](https://developers.google.com/season-of-docs/docs/participants/)